Enacting Anti-Racist and Activist Pedagogies in Teacher Education

 Established and emerging academics, as well as field practitioners, present a holistic and nuanced understanding of anti-racism within the educational context and seek to reframe teacher education through resistance and activism, preparing teacher candidates as practitioners for anti-racist work with racialized students, families, and communities.

 Including key terms, discussion questions, and “toolbox” sections highlighting advice for pre-service K–12 teachers, this text is an essential resource for undergraduate and graduate students in teacher education.

-“The editors and contributors make a point to illuminate the possibilities that exist for educators to dismantle and recreate learning environments so that every child truly does matter and has an opportunity to flourish."
+“What Drs.
+Eizadirad, Abawi and Campbell offer in Enacting Anti-Racist and Activist Pedagogies in Teacher Education is a collection of diverse perspectives that illustrates the complexities, challenges, and spaces of resistance that educators committed to anti-racism and activism face.
+What is so important and impactful about this collection is that the editors and contributors make a point to illuminate the possibilities that exist for educators to dismantle and recreate learning environments so that every child truly does matter and has an opportunity to flourish.”

 —Jerome Cranston, Dean and Professor, Faculty of Education, University of Regina

 “Enacting Anti-Racist and Activist Pedagogies in Teacher Education is as timely as it is powerful.
 Centering anti-racist and decolonial analyses, the authors in this collection challenge educators in Canada and around the world to take activism and organizing for justice seriously in their teaching—through critical self-reflection, culture, sharp political analyses, curriculum, pedagogy, and classroom practices.
 This ground-breaking collection should be required reading for all current and future educators in Canada and also has important lessons for all of us committed to a politics of educational justice and activism.”